ilkilab/agorakube/docs/instructions.md

               number: 80
 ```

-Access your Ingress en see your website !
+Access your Ingress and see your website !

 Warning: Sine Nginx Controller v1.0.0, Ingress must declare `spec.ingressClassName: nginx` !
 Note: If you had already created an "ingress" resource before version v1.0.4 : add `spec.ingressClassName: nginx` to your resource.